erikh/ldhcpd/README.md

 ## Light DHCPd

 This is a DHCP service/daemon with very few features.
-It provides basic dynamic pool allocation as well as static leases. iPXE support does not exist but is planned.
+It provides basic dynamic pool allocation as well as persistent, static leases. iPXE support does not exist but is planned.

 One thing light DHCPd offers that is novel, is a remote control plane powered over GRPC.
 This control plane can be embedded into your orchestration code or